 In order to protect the safety of site workers, it is standard practice in the munitions cleanup industry to avoid the movement and handling of unexploded munitions as much as possible.
-Historical records show that explosive accidents usually occur after someone has picked up or moved a munition (EPA 2001).
-With open detonation, the most sensitive munitions are destroyed in place and never touched, while more stable items can be moved a few feet if the onsite UXO Safety Officer determines that such minimal movement is acceptable.
-Since 2005, site workers on Viegues have encountered and destroyed over 135,000 unexploded munitions, and tens of thousands remain.
+Historical records show that explosive accidents usually occur after someone has picked up or moved an unexploded munition (EPA, 2001).
+With open detonation, the most sensitive munitions are destroyed in place and never touched, while more stable items can be moved a few feet for consolidated detonation if the UXO Safety Officer determines that the risk of such minimal movement will create a safer, more effective process overall.
+During the past 14 years, site workers on Viegues have encountered and destroyed over 100,000 unexploded munitions, and tens of thousands remain.
 Given this large number of chances for an accident, it is essential for workers to use the safest possible approach.
-Open detonation is the safest approach because it can be performed with little or no handling of munitions.
+Open detonation is the safest method because it can be performed with little or no handling of munitions.